ethereum/ethereum-org-website/src/content/upgrades/merge/index.md

 <ExpandableCard
-title="'The Merge will make transactions faster.'" contentPreview="❌ False.
-Network capacity is not determined by proof-of-work vs proof-of-stake."> The "speed" of a transaction can be measured a few ways, including time to be included in a block, and also time to finalization.
+title="'The Merge will make transactions faster.'" contentPreview="Mostly false...
+Though some slight changes exist, transaction speed will mostly remain the same on layer 1"> The "speed" of a transaction can be measured a few ways, including time to be included in a block, and also time to "finalization."

+Historically with proof-of-work (PoW) block times target ~13.3 seconds.
+On the Beacon Chain, slots occur every 12 seconds exactly, each of which is an opportunity for a validator to publish a block.
+Most slots have blocks, but not all (ie. a validator is offline).
+In most cases, blocks will be produced ~10% more frequently under PoS than under PoW, but this is a fairly insignificant change in the scaling game, and unlikely to be a noticeable difference for the end user.

+PoS does introduce the concept of transaction "finality."
+Under PoW, the ability to reverse a block gets exponentially more difficult with every passing block that is mined on top of your transaction, but it never quite reaches zero.
+Under PoS, blocks are bundled into epochs (6.4 minute spans of time containing 32 chances for blocks) which are voted on by validators.
+After an epoch ends, it can be voted on as "justified," and then one more epoch later results in a "finalized" state.
+To undo these transactions would require obtaining and burning over 1/3 the total ETH staked.

+Many dapps require a number of PoW block confirmations that take a period of time on par with how long PoS finality takes.
+Finality can offer additional security guarantees, but will not significantly speed up transactions.
 </ExpandableCard>

 <ExpandableCard